khauser/microservices4vaadin/README.md

 * install redis

 Development:
-* Eclipse with Gradle IDE (see hints for project import)
+* Eclipse with Gradle IDE, and lombok (see hints for project import)

 Set up project:
 * checkout git repository